 Fresh mint leaves: I prefer to use a mojito mint plant for this particular recipe.
 The flavor pairs so well with teas and lemonades.
 Just about any mint will do so go with the type that fits your needs.

-Place a fine mesh strainer over the top of a bowl or jar and strain the syrup catching all the mint leaves.
+Step 4: Place a fine mesh strainer over the top of a bowl or jar and strain the syrup catching all the mint leaves.
+(Image 3).

-Store in a glass jar or container and keep in the refrigerator for up to a month.
+Toss the leaves and store the syrup in a glass jar or container in the refrigerator up to 1 month.

 This mint syrup is so great to have on hand during both winter or summer.
 It can be added to drinks like a medicine ball tea, hot toddy or mint lemonade.
 It can also be added to things like: